kworam/ProcScript/README.md

             return PS.NEXT;
         }

-To set an "in-out" or "out" parameter, just set a Proc local with parameter's name to the desired value.  `blockFunction2` of `MyFirstProc` shows this with "out" parameter `output1`:
+To set an "in-out" or "out" parameter, just set a Proc local with the parameter's name to the desired value.  `blockFunction2` of `MyFirstProc` shows this with "out" parameter `output1`:

         function blockFunction2() {